-Waiting until the next morning to respond, if a response is even necessary, is almost always a wise choice.
-By the next morning, you’ll have a much better chance at perceiving what is causing your antagonist to be a jerk.
+Waiting until the next morning to respond, if a response is necessary, is almost always a wise choice.
+By the next morning, you’ll have a much better chance of perceiving what is causing your antagonist to be a jerk.
 You will then be more capable of responding appropriately.

 We are not taught responsibility

 I believe the biggest reason people are unaware of the ill-effects of fear is because modern societies teach us that what we feel is dictated by events outside ourselves.
 A world that teaches that what happens to us is someone else’s fault is a world disposed to wallow in fear.
 There are few things more fearful than believing that other people decide how we feel.

 “But, I don’t let other people (or things) decide how I feel,” you say.

 Really?
 I offer you two common examples that say otherwise.